interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *0.5 hours* Preparation for supervisor meeting.
 * *0.5 hours* Supervisor meeting.
 * *2 hours* Working on the about page.
-* *1 hour* Working on responsiveness of the home page and about page.
+* *1 hour* Working on the responsiveness of the home page and about page.
 Also added tests for the home page.

 ## Week 20